migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+Q1 Review:

+In Q1, I researched over 100 Harmony network community projects, focusing on soulbound/inscription tokens and swapping mechanisms.
+I developed the OTP connection page for our social geo game website and created a Telegram bot for processing Harmony network transactions.
+Additionally, I led the development of Harmony's mobile applications using Gnosis Safe through forking and configuration.

+Later in Q1, I analyzed AGI market trends, tested frames on Farcaster, and examined projects from 43 companies in the AGI Edge hackathon.
+Using the Story Protocol framework, I created robust royalty policies and deployed a smart contract for them on Harmony's shard 1.
+I also initiated the ONE Map project with React Native, implementing location check-in buttons with Firebase, refining the UI for /links, and facilitating OAuth authentication for Human Protocol across 7 platforms.

 ---
 2026-03-31 Sun: Same as Sat.
 Looked into more resumes for my tasked keywords ("data engineer", "5 YOE", "modeling, security, indexing").